 Therapy can effectively treat the cause if a herniated disc and other factors have been ruled out.
 A therapist will evaluate your posture and mobility.
 They will give you targeted stretches to perform and use manual therapy to relieve muscle spasms and pain.
 A stretching program to perform at home can relieve pain and help prevent a recurrence.

-Learn more about Therapy Services at Virginia Gay Hospital on our web page.
+Click on the link to learn more about Therapy Services at Virginia Gay Hospital.

 Virginia Gay Hospital